How large is the federal debt, and what does it consist of?

-Source: GAO analysis of data from the Department of the Treasury.
+Source: GAO analysis of Department of the Treasury data.

 Notes: See GAO, Financial Audit: Bureau of the Fiscal Service's Fiscal Years 2016 and 2015 Schedules of Federal Debt.

 Of the two types of federal debt, only debt held by the public is reported as a liabilityA probable future expenditure or other sacrifice of resources as a result of past transactions or events.
 Generally, liabilities are thought of as amounts owed for items or services received, assets acquired, construction performed (regardless of whether invoices have been received), and advance payments for goods or services yet to be rendered. on the consolidated financial statements of the United States government.The consolidated financial statements present consolidated and summarized financial information from 154 entities, including Chief Financial Officers Act agencies, significant entities and funds, and a portion of legislative and judicial branch entities.
 These statements are part of the Financial Report of the United States Government, referred to as the Financial Report (FR).
 The goal of the FR is to make available to every American a comprehensive overview of the federal government's finances.
 Debt held by government accounts is an asset to those accounts but a liability to the Treasury—as such, they offset each other in the consolidated financial statements.